-Expressive writing is the way to put anything you think or feel into paper or on a keyboard helps you express yourself to others and make you happy from the inside because what you can’t speak through words can be expressed through words on the paper.
+Expressive writing is the way to put anything you think or feel into paper or on a keyboard that helps you express yourself to others and make you happy from the inside because what you can’t speak can be expressed through words on the paper.
 Even Expressive blogging is the new trend to do it online to express yourself on the internet.

 Writing enhances your thinking and communication.

-Writing leads to a better learner.
+Writing makes you a better learner.

 Expressing emotions through words may increase the speed of inner healing wounds.

 It takes a lot of time for the inner wounds to heal compared to physical wounds.
 Writing on a piece of paper after a disastrous event can help you feel good and make inner wounds heal faster than usual.
 This is because writing helps you understand yourself better.
 Writing also helps you to think calmly which can help you in finding solutions to several problems.

 We have discussed a lot about the benefits of writing for you.
 If you have a habit of writing that’s really great.
 However, if you don’t have this habit why not try it sometime?
 Remember that each time you write, you’re developing a better understanding of yourself and your world.
 You’re exploring new ways of looking at things, people and situations around you.
 Because of this, once you write for the first time, you may automatically feel more motivated to write something the second time.
 And if you develop this habit, it can help you perform much better in your field and in life in general.